 An added bonus is that artificial grass is an environmentally-friendly alternative to natural grass.

-Two of our favorite turf products for use in a dog run are Aberdeen 84 and Coventry 94.
+Two of our best artificial grass products for use in a dog run are Aberdeen 84 and Coventry 94.

 Aberdeen 84 is equipped with our proprietary “DUDAL FLOW” drainage technology.
 An 84-ounce beautiful, lush, and soft natural grass replacement that’s 1.125″ tall featuring delustered and UV stabilized Summer Blend grass blades with Green and Tan thatch that combine to create the perfect artificial grass solution at an affordable price point.

 Standing at 1.25 inches tall, Coventry 94 is the perfect choice for play areas, landscapes, and dog runs!
 Our new Dual Flow backing allows for maximum drainage at a rate of 1,549+ inches of water an hour.
 With a 20-year manufacturer’s warranty this summer blend will leave your lawn looking lush year-round.